 In an email response to Mumbai-based English tabloid Afternoon Voice, then Editorial Assistant at FT’s Newsroom Michael Lindsay had said, “We understand that the article mentioned by you was originally published on www.awdnews.com, which is not our website.
 The Financial Times is not responsible for false articles published by AWD.
 Further, it is not the case that the Financial Times has published any such news report, or been involved in any such events, as are mentioned in AWD’s false article.”

 Moreover, the woman whose photo is being shared as Qatari Princess ‘Sheikha Salwa’ is actually the Chief Operating Officer of Dubai-based Mazrui Holdings Alia Al Mazrouei.
 You can watch a video interview of her with the Dubai-based news outlet Gulf News.

 Moreover, you can also see a tweet by her account on Twitter.

 — علياء المزروعي (@AliaAlMazrouei) September 13, 2017

-In conclusion, a four-year-old fake news story was revived by social media to vilify Princess Hend Al Qassimi of UAE.
+In conclusion, an old fake news story was revived by social media to vilify Princess Hend Al Qassimi of UAE.